2

 Current Status of Bill HR 2159

 Bill HR 2159 is currently in the status of Introduced to Senate since December 2, 2025.
 Bill HR 2159 was introduced during Congress 119 and was introduced to the House on March 14, 2025.
-Bill HR 2159's most recent activity was Received in the Senate and Read twice and referred to the Committee on the Judiciary. as of December 2, 2025
+Bill HR 2159's most recent activity was Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 370. as of April 14, 2026

 Bipartisan Support of Bill HR 2159